-The Leica CL (Typ 7323) and the Nikon Df are two digital cameras that were revealed to the public, respectively, in November 2017 and November 2013.
+The Leica CL (Typ 7323) and the Nikon Df are two digital cameras that were announced, respectively, in November 2017 and November 2013.
 The CL is a mirrorless interchangeable lens camera, while the Df is a DSLR.
-The cameras are based on an APS-C (CL) and a full frame sensor.
-The Leica has a resolution of 24.1 megapixel, whereas the Nikon provides 16.2 MP.
+The cameras are based on an APS-C (CL) and a full frame (Df) sensor.
+The Leica has a resolution of 24.1 megapixels, whereas the Nikon provides 16.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon Df is considerably larger (55 percent) than the Leica CL.
 Moreover, the Df is substantially heavier (89 percent) than the CL.
 It is noteworthy in this context that the Df is splash and dust-proof, while the CL does not feature any corresponding weather-sealing.